 How do I get a Chaplain in my school?

 You can download our brochure today to find out what school chaplaincy is and why it is such an effective resource in Queensland schools.

-SU QLD is officially endorsed by the Department of Education (DOE) as an accredited employing authority for school chaplains.
+SU Australia is officially endorsed by the Department of Education (DOE) as an accredited employing authority for school chaplains.

-Here are some events being run in schools across Queensland in and around Chappy Week each year:
+Here are some events being run in schools across Australia in and around Chaplaincy Week each year:

 - Breakfast launches